 A ship is like a floating city having several different parts.
-However, we can’t imagine a ship without its three main parts which are: The Hull, an engine room and a navigation bridge.
+However, we can’t imagine a ship without its three main parts: The Hull, an engine room and a navigation bridge.

-A ship comprises of both visible as well as invisible parts.
-E.g. rudder, anchor, bow, keel, accommodation, propeller, mast, bridge, hatch coves and bow thrusters are some common visible parts whereas bulkheads, frames, cargo holds, hopper tank, double bottom, girders, cofferdams, side shell etc. are the invisible parts of a ship.
+A ship comprises both visible as well as invisible parts.
+E.g. rudder, anchor, bow, keel, accommodation, propeller, mast, bridge, hatch coves and bow thrusters are some common visible parts.
+In contrast, bulkheads, frames, cargo holds, hopper tank, double bottom, girders, cofferdams, side shell etc., are the invisible parts of a ship.

 To understand parts of a ship, one must have to go through some common terms.

-The most forward part of a ship is called a Bow, the left-hand side of the ship is referred to as port whereas the right side is called starboard.
-Likewise, the front side is termed as forward and back side as astern.
+The most forward part of a ship is called a Bow; the left-hand side of the ship is referred to as port, whereas the right side is called starboard.
+Likewise, the front side is termed as forward and the backside as astern.